approve/email-service-interview/README.md

 ## Task Overview
 Build a simplified email management service that can schedule and send emails with template support.
 This task is designed to assess your Node.js skills and system design thinking.

-Validate you have Node 20 installed
+Make sure you have Node 20 installed

 ### Core Functionality